laristra/documentation/index.md

 Overview

 ## GitHub
 [GitHub](github.com/) is a collection of millions of repositories that offers services to facilitate collaboration on and development of a project.
 GitHub offers version control, which records who made each change to a repository and when.
 GitHub is the largest host of source code in the world.
-Source code is computer instructions readable to humans, which is helpful because other users can study and further develop on their own, whereas code solely readable to computers would not provide this capability.
+Source code is computer instructions readable to humans, which is helpful because other users can study and further develop on their own.
 README files provide a description of a project.

 ### Terminal
 The command line on Terminal starts with the name of the computer followed by the name of the user.
 Type commands after the $.

-#### Short List of Commands in Terminal
-* `ls` shows everything in the current folder
-* `cd` change directory
-* `git clone` clone repo on GitHub — all commands for GitHub begin with `git`
-* `git status`
-* `git add` add a specific file update to github
-* `git log` show commits
-* `touch <file>` creates new file
-* `git push`
-* `git commit`
-* `git pull` pull files from github
-* `git diff`

 ### Markdown
-Markdown is a language and is used on GitHub mainly to write README files.
+Markdown is a language used on GitHub mainly to write README files.
 A file written in markdown on GitHub is indicated by .md, such as README.md.
 The formatting of Markdown is as follows:
 * Italic words are surrounded by _underscores_
 * Bold words are surrounded by **asterisks**
 * Headers come in six sizes and begin with a hashtag #, one hashtag makes the largest size and six hashtags make the smallest size